FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

    </tbody>
 </table>

-You can use the following example as a basis for configuring a CFTSEND and CFTRECV:
+## Creating send and receive definitions

+You must include the following parameters in your [CFTSEND/CFTRECV](../../c_intro_userinterfaces/command_summary) definitions for S3 storage:

 <table cellspacing="0">
    <col/>